mjansen4857/pathplanner/Writerside/topics/pplib-Choreo-Interop.md

 > **Warning**
 >
-> Due to the pre-generated nature of Choreo trajectories, they do not support path replanning.
-Extra care must be taken
+> Due to the pre-generated nature of Choreo trajectories, they do not support regenerating the trajectory to match the
-> when following Choreo trajectories to ensure that the robot closely matches the expected starting state of each
+> actual starting state of the robot (linear velocity / rotation).
+Extra care should be taken to ensure that the state of
-> trajectory.
+> the robot closely matches the expected starting state of Choreo trajectories.
 >
 {style="warning"}